 7. Замок – castle; замок – door lock, padlock.

 9. Коса – braid; scythe.

-10. Оселедець – herring; topknot hairstyle favored by Ukrainian Cossacks.
+10. Оселедець – herring; top knot, a hairstyle favored by Ukrainian Cossacks.

-This was a list of some of the most common homonyms in the Ukrainian language – feel free to add more to it in the comments!
+This is a list of some of the most common homonyms in the Ukrainian language – feel free to add more to it in the comments!